WhatMeWorry/Delivery/misc_notes/DoOver.md

 lrwxr-xr-x   1 clemfandango  admin    35 Nov 14 11:07 visualinfo -> ../Cellar/glew/2.1.0/bin/visualinfo

-LD_LIBRARY_PATH is used by your program to search directories containing shared libraries after it has been successfully compiled and linked.
+LD_LIBRARY_PATH is used by your program when it executes: to search directories containing shared libraries.

-LD_LIBRARY_PATH is searched when the program starts, LIBRARY_PATH is searched at link time.
+LIBRARY_PATH is useded at compile and link phase.